Learn about actual and potential costs

 Scope of Services

 What additional freight forwarding services can you offer that will reduce costs and simplify shipping?

 Over what international routes do you offer freight forwarding (if applicable)?

-Is customs brokerage included in the cost of any of your logistics of shipping services?
+Is customs brokerage included in the cost of any of your shipping services?